lacanoid/datalink/docs/primer.md

 Full referential integrity is meant to be supported by [pg_datalinker](pg_datalinker.md), a separate process coupled with postgres to perform file operations on datalinks.
 Further settings require it's use for them to be effective.

 For security reasons files are restricted to a set of directories or *volumes*.
 These are configured externally to postgres, using `pg_datalinker` command.
+By default, volume `/var/www/datalink/` is created.
 (3 rows)